BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/testing_courseware.rst

 In **Student View**:

-* You do not sections or subsections that have not yet been released.
+* You do not see sections or subsections that have not yet been released.

 * If the section and subsection are released, you see units that are :ref:`Published and Live`.
 For units that are